vijaysharm/ehyo-android/README.md

 + Read templates from github
 + Provide a way to easily create templates from a diff
 + Provide a way to save templates (as a gist?)
++ Provide support for android projects not created with gradle